My second time to one of San Francisco’s top restaurants was equally as delicious as my first visit (read my review here).

 All the desserts we ordered were good but the baked hawaii was by far my favorite of the night.
 A mini ball of pineapple ice cream encased in meringue, delicious and so cute.
 The chocolate cake and the cardamon cheesecake were also tasty but not quite up to par.

-Overall, I’d have to keep my previous rating of 8.5/10 for a solid meal.
+Overall, I’d have to keep my previous rating of an 8.5/10 for a solid meal.